Minnesota Supreme Court

 The Supreme Court hears oral arguments during the first two weeks of each month from September through June.
 Week one oral arguments occur in the courtroom on the 2nd floor of the State Capitol.
 Week two arguments occur in Courtroom 300 on the 3rd floor of the Minnesota Judicial Center.

-The Supreme Court typically hears oral arguments at the capitol during the first week of each month, excluding July and August.
+The Supreme Court typically hears oral arguments at the Capitol during the first week of each month, excluding July and August.
 Presently, all oral arguments are being heard at the Capitol.
 Please view the Supreme Court Calendar for more information.

 Please note that visitors to the courtroom are required to pass through screening to enter and are not permitted to enter with bags larger than 4.5" X 6.5" X 3".